brewpony/brewpony.github.com/_posts/2013-08-15-we-love-free-and-open-source.md

 [email our support Ponies](mailto:support@brewpony.com?subject="I am an Open Source Contributor!") telling them to which project(s) you've contributed and how and we'll email you back with a coupon code worth 10% off any BrewPony product.
 For as long as you live.

 That's right: A lifetime of 10% off any BrewPony product because you've contributed to Open Source.

 All you have to do is [write](mailto:support@brewpony.com?subject="I am an Open Source Contributor!") and ask and it's yours.
+Please include a publicly-visible link that details your contribution.

 And thank you.
 Thank you all.

 ###FAQ:

-**What counts as a contribution?** Maintaining a project, submitting a patch, writing documentation, reviewing code, submitting a bug (an underrated contribution!), participating in official listserv/IRC discussions, and similar activities.
+**What counts as a contribution?**

+* Being maintainer of something
+* Submitting a patch (including writing documentation)
+* Submitting a bug report

 There's a lot more to Open Source than just the code.
 We want to reward **ALL** contributors because you all make Open Source what it is.
 It's not just about the programmers.
 It's about the people.

 **For life?** Yes, for life!
-For as long as you and BrewPony are both going concerns, you get 10% off everything we sell.
+For as long as you and BrewPony are both going concerns, you get 10% off your first coffee subscription.

 **May I share my discount with a friend?** While, as Open Source advocates, we're all for sharing, we'd rather you didn't.
 Instead, how about you help your